ebmonson/multilightning/README.md

 - Separately modeling the nucleus and disk in nearby AGN.
 - Determining the ages of individual star formation regions which are not separated in IR imaging.

-## Requirements
-Note that the requirements of `lightning` are implicit, and that `multilightning` has no required dependencies beyond those of `lightning`.
-The below are the explicit dependencies:

-- `lightning`
-- `numpy`
-- `scipy`
-- `emcee`

-## Installing
+## Installation

-Before installing this package, you should install `lightning` by following the instructions in its documentation, optionally creating a new virtual environment in e.g. `conda` to install it in.
+Before installing this package, you should install `lightning` and its dependencies, by following the instructions in its documentation, optionally creating a new virtual environment in e.g. `conda` to install it in.

 Then run